-Mr. Wool is a business and tax lawyer with over thirty five years of experience advising a broad range of clients in a myriad of business, tax, governmental, commercial, employment and transactional matters.
-He provides valuable insight to the Board in its deliberations and consideration of strategic initiatives including potential business combinations and acquisitions, employee and executive compensation matters and other legal issues.
+Mr. Wool is a business and tax lawyer with over thirty five years of experience advising a broad range of clients in a broad spectrum of business, tax, governmental, commercial, employment and transactional matters.
+He provides valuable insight to the Espey Board in its deliberations and consideration of strategic initiatives including potential business combinations and acquisitions, employee and executive compensation matters, corporate governance matters and other legal issues.